revilooliver/Quantum-Circuits-for-Dynamic-Runtime-Assertions-in-Quantum-Computation/README.md

 Validation of results
 =======================

 You can run the jupyter notebooks in benchmark folder to validate the experiments for assertion circuit fidelity and successrate improvement.
-The jupyter notebooks contains the results that we run on 20-qubit "ibmq_boeblingen" machine.
+The jupyter notebooks in benchmark folder contains the results that we run on "ibmqx2" machine.

 Experiment customization